KarchinLab/2020plus/doc/developer_doc.rst

 Pandas is a package that provides an R-like data frame for python.
 Learning a little about pandas from their website will help tremendously in understanding my code.
-First of all, all I/O operations are handled through pandas including querying/writing to databases.
+First of all, all most all I/O operations are handled through pandas including querying/writing to databases.
 The following is an example of querying sqlite3 and getting a data frame object.

 .. code-block:: python

    oncogenes = _utils.oncogene_list  # list of oncogenes
-   sql = "SELECT * FROM nucleotide WHERE Gene in " + str(oncogenes)
+   sql = "SELECT * FROM cosmic_mutation WHERE Gene in " + str(oncogenes)
    df = psql.frame_query(sql, con=conn)  # execute query
    # now do some work . . .